 Protein powder is just for getting fit, right?
 Not anymore.
 Did you know that that there’s a type of protein dietary supplement that can improve liver and heart function and regulate your cholesterol, in addition to supporting your weight loss and muscle-building efforts?

 It’s time to introduce brown rice protein powder.
 From hardcore athletes to the casual gym-goer, many people looking to enhance their fitness results now have more than benefit-rich whey protein to choose from.
-In fact, a 2013 Nutrition Journal study shows that that brown rice protein is just as effective as whey protein in supplementing body composition and exercise performance!

 If you seek to avoid dairy or are a vegan, there’s another reason to use brown rice protein.
 Recent research indicates that brown rice protein includes unique peptides that reduce weight gain more than those in white rice protein or soy protein.

 While brown rice protein powder has long been surpassed by whey protein as the most popular form of protein powder, it has recently gained more popularity as a top vegan protein powder, especially since the benefits of a plant-rich or completely plant-based diet have been made known.

 With science backing the claim — a 2013 Nutrition Journal study — that brown rice protein is just as effective as whey protein in supplementing body composition and exercise performance, it’s not a shock that more health-conscious people are turning to it as a staple of a high-protein, plant-rich diet.
 (10)

 Brown rice protein is packed with incredible antioxidants and nutrients to support weight loss.
 It’s the perfect protein supplement for the vegan diet as well.
 Depending on which brand of powder you choose, the nutritional value changes slightly.